TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 Recently, I designed a CTF pwn challenge demonstrating deserialization attacks on a C++ program written with the [cereal library](https://github.com/USCiLab/cereal).

-In this post, we'll revisit C++ internals and explore binary exploitation techniques beyond {% abbr "ROP", "Return-Oriented Programming" %}.
+In this post, we'll walk through this challenge, revisit C++ internals, and explore binary exploitation techniques beyond {% abbr "ROP", "Return-Oriented Programming" %}.
 We’ll learn how even a properly written C++ program could be vulnerable to remote code execution thanks to insecure deserialization.

 ## The Challenge